 People will be more encouraged to share knowledge and information if they are required to do so.
 Formalizing the process makes sure that everyone who needs the information gets it.

-Keep Your Company COMPETITIVE by Developing a Learning Culture
+Keep Your Company Competitive by Creating a Learning Culture

 Since the business environment quickly changes, many companies feel pressure to learn faster than the competitor or risk losing the business altogether.
 This is apparent in digital technology where companies keep churning out new models of products at a fast pace to outperform competitors who are doing the same.